Martin Codax: Works in the Pergaminho Vindel

 The body of work attributed to him consists of seven cantigas d'amigo which appear in the Galician-Portuguese songbooks and in the Pergaminho Vindel (Vindel parchment).
 In all three manuscripts he is listed as the author of the compositions, in all three the number and order of the songs is the same.
 This provides what may be important evidence to support the view that the order of other poets' songs in the cancioneiros (songbooks) should not automatically be dismissed as random or attributed to later compilers.
 The identification of authorship of the poems (and their order) may contribute to a viewpoint that the seven songs of Codax reflect an original performance set.
 Consequently, the sets of poems by other poets might also have been organized for performance.

 The parchment was originally discovered by the Madrid-based antiquarian bookseller and bibliophile Pedro Vindel among his possessions in 1913; it had been used as the cover of a copy of Cicero's De Officiis.

-Martim Codax's poems that appeared in the parchment are the following (originally untitled, they are listed by the first verse):
+Martim Codax's poems that appeared in the parchment are the following (originally untitled, they are listed by the first line):